 Instead of asking for explanations for each question, I decided it was better to offer one optional text box in the end of the survey.
 It gave the opportunity to respondents add any thoughts they wanted to add regarding the questions they answered above.

 Some people complained about the lag and errors in live captions.
 As explained in the part about the question 12 above, live captions and post-production captions are not the same.
-So the delay is inevitable and expected in live captions – as well as errors if they are no higher than 2-3%.
+So the delay and errors are inevitable and expected in live captions – as long as the delay does not last longer than a few seconds and errors are no higher than 2-3%.

 Some people said there needs to be options for users to determine styling preferences.
 I agree.
 YouTube offers that, but not many other video players.